Alloy C-276 / UNS N10276 / W.Nr. 2.4819

 Alloy C276 has excellent resistance to pitting, stress-corrosion cracking and to oxidizing atmospheres.
 C276 also exhibits excellent resistance to corrosion by seawater especially under crevice conditions, which induce attack in other commonly used materials.

 Fabrication and Heat Treatment

 Alloy C-276 can be formed using various cold and hot working processes.
 Like other nickel alloys, alloy C-276 work hardens quickly, though it can be cold formed using aggressive methods like deep drawing, press forming and punching.
 Hot forming should be performed within a temperature range between 1600°F and 2250°F (870°C-1230°C) with heavier sections heated to a minimum of 2000°F before forming.
 Annealing of the material after working is advised and should be performed at a temperature between 2050°F and 2150°F followed by a rapid quench in a protective atmosphere or in an agitated reducing quench bath.
 To obtain a reducing quench bath, add 2% (by volume) of either ethyl or propyl alcohol to water.

 Common Trade Names

-Inconel® is a registered trademark of Special Metals Corporation.
-Hastelloy® is a registered trademark of Haynes International Inc.
+INCONEL® is a registered trademark of the Special Metals Corporation group of companies.
+HASTELLOY® is a registered trademark of Haynes International Inc.